Nevada Army Guard pilot credited with locating missing Oregon firefighter

 |0

-This work, Nevada Army Guard pilot credited with locating missing Oregon firefighter [Image 2 of 2], by SFC Erick Studenicka, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nevada Army Guard pilot credited with locating missing Oregon firefighter, by SFC Erick Studenicka, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT